Dog poop eating only stops when you use prevention, positive reinforcement dog training, or dietary changes.

 - Belonging to the sporting or gun dog group of dogs

-None of these things can be changed now, so there’s no point fretting over them.
-We know poop eating can be embarrassing and distressing — been there!
-But remember that your smug friend’s dog is quite likely poop eating too, even if your friend doesn’t know it!
+Poop eating can be embarrassing and distressing but remember that your smug friend’s dog is quite likely poop eating too, even if your friend doesn’t know it!

-Remember also that eating poop most probably won’t do your dog any harm.
-Neither will it harm your family.
-There are a few things you can do to greatly reduce poop eating.
 And you will get over your horror and revulsion and feel good about your dog again.

 What does NOT work to prevent coprophagia

-Don’t waste time with punishment, and don’t ignore the problem.
-Neither will make it go away.
-Here are the things that have been shown NOT to work in the fight against poop eating:
+Here are the things that have been shown NOT to work in the fight against poop eating

 - Dietary additives (pineapple etc)